 Family finds patient-centered care at Stanford for toddler son with Down syndrome.

-In honor of Women’s History Month, we are featuring some of the outstanding women at Stanford Children’s Health who make such a difference for patients and the community at large.
+In honor of Women’s History Month, we are featuring some of the outstanding women at Stanford Medicine Children’s Health who make such a difference for patients and the community at large.

 ENT specialist Jocelyn Kohn, MD, discusses laryngomalacia.